tombusby/haskell-des/README.md

 The project is currently configured with a .ghci file so that Main.hs can be directly loaded in GHCi, I haven't included similar configuration for Hugs

-*Still in very early/heavy development and no where near production*
+*Still in very early/heavy development and nowhere near production*